This post may contain affiliate links (read more)

 Simply input the numbers, and the website will calculate the fees for you.
 This can be handy when deciding how to price a BIN listing.

-Personally I track my eBay sales on a basic spreadsheet which calculates the fees for me and tracks my ‘profit’ after fees.
+Personally I track my eBay sales on a basic spreadsheet.
+It calculates the fees for me and tracks my ‘profit’ after fees.

-Though, it’s very easy to set up something similar of your own, and if you’re selling a lot, I’d highly recommend doing it as a way to keep track.
+Though, it’s very easy to set up something similar of your own.
+If you’re selling a lot, I’d highly recommend doing it as a way to keep track.

 You might also enjoy…10 Tips For Selling Clothes on Ebay